Virus concerns affecting all facets of Californians' lives

 With the COVID-19 virus outbreak declared a world pandemic, Californians were abandoning their laid-back image as governments and businesses rushed to put measures in place to reduce its spread, ranging from bans on large group gatherings to information campaigns.

-Members of Saddleback Church, a megachurch with locations across Southern California, should gather in small groups to watch weekend services online, Pastor Rick Warren said in an email.

-On Friday, California's two largest school districts, Los Angeles and San Diego, joined many others in announcing closures.
+On Friday, Los Angeles and San Diego school districts joined many others in announcing closures.
 By Monday, one-third of California's 6 million public school students will be out of the classroom for one up to five weeks, depending on the district, as schools look to limit the health risks.
 Some expanded spring break while others were taking a wait-and-see approach.

-Students were warned not to goof off, though.
-The Glendale Unified School District near Los Angeles notified the community that students would “engage in off-campus, remote enrichment activities.”
-As in other districts, the specifics were still being worked out.

-Colleges and universities, including UCLA and Stanford, have said they will hold classes online.
+Colleges and universities have said they will hold classes online.
+Stanford University urged students late Friday to leave campus as soon as possible after an undergraduate student tested positive.

 Maryjane De La Rosa, a 16-year-old sophomore at Los Angeles' John Marshall High School, said she wished the state's largest district had closed schools sooner.